Last Bus (2016 film): Plot

-Last Bus starts mainly began with an accident.

 Prithvi is walking down a very scenic road after giving up on trekking.
 He wants to get back to his home in Bangalore via another village called Theerthalli, while his friends continue their trekking.
 A local person says buses are rare.
 Trains and airports are not present in nearby villages.
 Prithvi waits there until a local bus picks him up.
 This is the last bus from that place for the day.
 The bus is going to a place called Hansa instead of Bangalore or Theerthalli.
 The conductor tells Prithvi that he can change buses at Hansa and then reach Bangalore.
 There are a few passengers present in the bus.
 The Next passenger to be picked up is a sobbing lady called Mamtha.
 Her father drops her at the bus stop.
 She is trying to get to a court where a case is going on for custody of her daughter from her separated husband.
 Another lady Rita is running away from home to meet her boyfriend Santhosh and live / elope with him against the wishes of her family to Mumbai.
 She is the next passenger to get in the bus.
 The bus continues the journey.
 The next person to be picked up is a local lady called Seetha.
 Sometimes referred to as Seethaka The bus driver named Tanka likes Seetha, but Seetha hints that she does not share the same feeling.
 Next person to be picked up is a student called Sudhakara.
 He is trying to get to Chikkmangalore to attend an exam the next day.
 The Journey onward to Hansa is through a dense and remote forest.
 The driver stops at a place to pray to a local deity for a safe journey onward and offers a bottle of Alcohol.
 This is a regular practice.
 A clean shaven skin head Hindu priest named Sahasra Sagara meets the driver and reprimands him for being late.
 The priest is the next passenger to get in the bus. he prays in Malayalam in the move.